 - Invalid timer—Absence of refreshed content in a routing update.
 RIP waits 180 seconds to mark a route as invalid and immediately puts it into holddown.

 - Hold-down timers and triggered updates—Assist with stability of routes in the Cisco environment.
 Holddowns ensure that regular update messages do not inappropriately cause a routing loop.
-The router doesn't act on non-superior new information for a certain period of time.
+The router doesn't act on non-superior information for a certain period of time.
 RIP's hold-down time is 180 seconds.

 - Flush timer—RIP waits an additional 240 seconds after holddown before it actually removes the route from the table.